ASNeG/OpcUaStack/docs/source/3_development/data_access.rst

 -----------

 Before to learn how to access to data we need to understand how information is stored in OPC UA Server.
-If you are familiar to OPC UA protocol, skip this section.
+If you are familiar to OPC UA protocol, just skip this section.

 OPC UA application stores its data in :term:`Information Model` as a collection of